taghwo/webspider/README.md

-A tiny webspider build with Scrapy library for Python
+A web crawler built with Scrapy library for Python